Corkscrew landing

-Rationale

-The purpose of a corkscrew landing is to minimize the chance of an aircraft being struck by ground fire such as surface-to-air missiles as it lands.

 Technique

 A corkscrew landing involves positioning the aircraft over the landing site at altitude, then descending in a steeply banked spiral path.
-This happens when the pilot of the aircraft bends the wings from their normal horizontal position, causing them to slice through the air going downwards.
-The pilot has to then straighten out the wings before the aircraft hits the ground, getting them back into the normal horizontal position.
-The aircraft's rate of descension suddenly falls and it touches down on a pad/runway.
+To do this the pilot of the aircraft banks the aircraft from the horizontal and begins a fast descent.
+Once closer to the airfield, the pilot will slowly level off and begin descent into the runway.

 History

 The corkscrew landing maneuver has been reported as being performed in the Vietnam War.

-It has also become the standard method of landing by airlines flying into Baghdad International Airport after a DHL cargo aircraft was struck and nearly destroyed by a surface-to-air missile during takeoff in November 2003.
+It also became the standard method of landing by airlines flying into Baghdad International Airport after a DHL cargo aircraft was struck and nearly destroyed by a surface-to-air missile during takeoff in November 2003.